algolia/docsearch/docs/src/how-does-it-work.md

 ### You apply

-The first thing you'll need to do is to apply for DocSearch by filling the form on this page (make sure to double check that you qualify first).
+The first thing you'll need to do is apply for DocSearch by filling out the form on this page (double check first that you qualify).
 We are receiving a lot of requests, so this form makes sure we won't be forgetting anyone.

-We guarantee that we will answer to every request, but we receive a lot of applications, so please give us a couple of days to get back to you :)
+We guarantee that we will answer every request, but as we receive a lot of applications, please give us a couple of days to get back to you :)

 ### We create a configuration